Warlord-10/Ed-Tech/README.md

 # Solution:
-With	the	problems	being	known	and	facing	them	personally,	we came	up	with a	web	based	EdTech App.
+With	the	problems	being	known	and	facing	them	personally,	I came	up	with a	web	based	EdTech App.
 The	database	filled	with	vast	questions	allows	students to practice	as	much	as	they	want.
 It	further	enables	them	to